Keyaan-07/whatsapp-messager/README.md

 session3:
 I fixed the code less goooo. db is now connecting but the message is not being sent :( i think i have to change XPATH

+session4:
+fixed the XPATH, messages are now being sent. but the problem is they are not being removed from the db. fixing that in the next session....